 In 2011, Noel Bairey Merz, gave a TedTalk about her 15 years of research involving the study of women and heart disease.

-Merz found men were being treated for heart disease and heart attacks much easier than women because their symptoms are generally the same each time, and women’s differ.
+Merz found it was easier to treat men for heart disease and heart attacks than women because their symptoms are generally the same each time, and women’s differ.
 Men store their fat in one place, whereas women store theirs throughout their body making it more difficult to see the problems and offer treatment.

-Because men’s heart disease has been studied for more than 50 years, doctors can easily pinpoint on an angiogram where the blockage is.
+Because there are more than 50 years of studies relating to men’s heart disease, doctors can easily pinpoint on an angiogram where the blockage is.
 Women’s heart disease research is 35 years behind and is trying to catch up.
-That’s why heart disease has typically been thought of as a “man’s disease”.
+That’s why people typically think of heart disease as a “man’s disease”.

 Merz did realize using an MRI instead of a CAT scan or x-ray works well to diagnose women and see where the blockage lies.
 However, because women’s symptoms are not as recognizable and often passed off as a different issue, women die in higher numbers from heart disease than men.